aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

 **Status**

 This project is waiting for parts to arrive from aliExpress and for fabrication of a revised PCB electronics from factory.
-Will resume at the end of January 2023.
-In 3 weeks time.
+Will resume at the end of February 2023.
+In 3/4 weeks time.

 <br>